 Hershey’s Best Brownies

-I think everyone needs a good brownie recipe.
+I think everyone needs a good, delicious, dependable brownie recipe.
+That’s exactly what this is.

 Yes, everyone needs a good, fail-safe dessert recipe.
 One that you know will turn out every time you make it, no matter what.
 One that takes no time or effort at all to make.
 Preferably, one that doesn’t take any special ingredients – you know, that you can make straight from your pantry.

 At least, if your pantry is stocked for baking, which mine always is.

 I’m not getting any kind of money for writing about this recipe.
 I just love it.
 It’s easy – easy enough I made it as a kid.
 The only perishable things it takes is butter and eggs (which always last longer than the package says, anyway).
 I love that this takes cocoa powder instead of chocolate, because I don’t like melting chocolate – it takes time, which delays your brownie-eating.
 Maybe your kitchen doesn’t have cocoa powder in it, but I would argue that it should – cocoa powder doesn’t go bad very quickly.
 (And I can say that because I once had 18 pounds of cocoa powder in my basement.)

 This is the one that I give to anyone and everyone who wants a brownie recipe.
 My family found it on the back of a package of Hershey’s cocoa powder.
 I’m glad we kept the wrapper, because I haven’t found this recipe on a package in years.
 I also apparently took the wrapper with me to college, because my mom ended up asking me for a good brownie recipe because she didn’t have one!
 It’s very funny to me because she’s the one who originally found it.

 My family originally liked this recipe because it’s made in a 9×13-inch pan , so there’s lots of brownies to go around.
 They’re not too thin or too thick; they’re very moist; and they have a nice cocoa flavor.
 There are recipes for brownies out there that take more cocoa, but everyone I know enjoys this recipe.